krishnakumar-m/simple-html-templating-json/README.md

 };
 ```

-... gets converted into the following html code ...
+... gets converted into the following html ...
 <pre>
 &lt;div&gt;
 &lt;p&gt;Simple text with no formatting.&lt;/p&gt;
 &lt;/div&gt;
 </pre>

-...on using
+... on using the following JS
 ```javascript
 var htmlElement = newElm(htmlArr);
 ```